portfolio

 Key Takeaways

-When preservation can’t happen 100% of the time – replicate for authenticity.
-We preserved as much of the original fabric of this 1877 home as possible, including the floors, original newel posts and street facing windows.
-When the original front door was beyond repair, we worked with craftsman to replicate it to a tee, just as we did the doors and window casings throughout the house.
+• When preservation can’t happen, replicate for authenticity.
+We preserved as much of the 1877 home as possible, including the floors, original newel posts, and street facing windows.
+When the original front door was beyond repair, we worked with craftspeople to replicate it to a tee, just as we did the doors and window casings throughout the house.
 Now its original details, reproduced with respect and care, will stand strong for the next one hundred years.